-- 6.1 At some airports, airport rescue and fire fighting (ARFF) personnel conduct emergency response training using live-fire simulators.
-Fuelled with either jet fuel or diesel, these facilities can be a source of dense black smoke, particulate matter and VOC when used.
-New, "low-smoke" fuels are also available and are considered to be more environmentally acceptable as are the propane-fuelled facilities. - 6.2 The quantity of fuel used for ARFF "live-fire" training varies by the frequency of use, the types of fires created and the fuel type. - 6.3 The FAA Air Quality Handbook is the most authoritative source of information for fire training activities and is not included within the EMEP/EEA publications.
+6.1 At some airports, airport rescue and firefighting (ARFF) personnel conduct emergency response training using live-fire simulators.
+Fuelled with either jet fuel or diesel, these facilities can be a source of dense black smoke, PM and VOC when used.
+New, low-smoke fuels are also available and are considered to be more environmentally acceptable, as are the propane-fuelled facilities.

+6.2 The quantity of fuel used for ARFF live-fire training varies by the frequency of use, the types of fires created and the fuel type.

+6.3 The FAA Aviation Emissions and Air Quality Handbook is the most authoritative source of information for fire training activities and is not included within EMEP/EEA publications.
 Available sources of emission rate data for the most common fuels used in fire training activities are provided in Table 3-A3-6.